michaelgruczel/rules-of-software-development/README.md

 Don't start doing scrum, kanban or something before you understand the idea of agility.
 Starting a maybe good but not fitting process will have very bad results.

+## Buy or build

+Often company do one of 2 things.
+They build everything themself or the buy everything as enterprise service.
+Instead you should check your decisons regulary.
+I would recommend to build the parts of your core business yourself.
+And I would recommend to use third party tools for not-core parts.
+In everycase I would recommend open source if available instead of enterprise stuff.

 # recommendations for reading and videos:

 http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action?language=en